 This bathroom addition is not a luxury-level project, and yet the return on investment is one of the lowest.
 This job involves building a new 6-by-8-foot space, and adding to a home’s footprint can be expensive.

-Materials shortages during the pandemic have added considerably to construction costs, making home additions one of the projects we cited in “7 Home Improvements That Cost a Lot More in 2021.”
+Materials shortages during the pandemic have added considerably to construction costs, making home additions one of the projects we cited in “7 Home Improvements That Have Jumped in Cost.”

 2. Bathroom addition (upscale)

 Homeowners who add a bathroom to their home get loads of joy from the purchase, research shows, even if the payback isn’t great.

 Here, a 100-square-foot bathroom is added to the home, opening into the existing master bedroom.
 The new bath has electric heating under a tile floor, a shower with a frameless glass door, a freestanding soaker tub, a stone countertop with twin sinks and a private toilet compartment.